-Psychology is the scientific study of the mind and behavior; the discipline covers major broad topics and employs specific social science methodologies for understanding humans, ranging from simple observation to rigorous experimentation.
-Subjects include, but are not limited to, how people develop and learn; how behaviors, relationships, and beliefs are motivated; how the brain, behavior, and environment interact; how people develop cognitive, emotional, and behavioral problems, as well as how to intervene; how people interact with the world around them, including how they perceive it, how they respond to it intellectually and emotionally, and how these processes change throughout the lifespan; and, how all of these processes are integrated into personality under interpersonal, social, and cultural influences.
+Psychology is the study of behavior, mental processes, and experience.
+It is an empirical science focused on expanding our understanding of individuals through both research and clinical work.
+Subjects include, but are not limited to, how the brain, behavior, and environment interact; how people develop cognitive, emotional, and behavioral problems, as well as how to intervene; how people interact with the world around them, and how these processes are integrated into personality under interpersonal, social, and cultural influences.

 For additional information about this degree program, please visit the B.A. in Psychology web page.

 Students will be able to identify overarching themes in the field of psychology, as well as key concepts and application areas of psychology.

 Students will be able to employ scientific reasoning, methodology, and analysis to interpret psychological phenomena.

 |SOSC 2010||Statistics for the Social Sciences||4|

 Students will be able to discuss aspects of individual or cultural diversity and their impact.